ChielSlotman/aurachat-site/README.md

 In production, required envs are enforced: STRIPE_SECRET_KEY and STRIPE_WEBHOOK_SECRET.

+## Windows Admin Launcher

+To run the local admin UI on Windows without a console window:

+- Double-click `run-admin-py.bat`.
+- It launches a small Python GUI (`run-admin.pyw`) that starts the backend, waits for health, and opens the Admin page with the admin secret prefilled.

+Requirements:
+- Python 3.x installed and available on PATH (it will try `pythonw.exe`, then `python.exe`, then `py.exe`).
+- Node.js and npm installed (the first run will install backend dependencies automatically).

 ## SEO

 Static files `robots.txt` and `sitemap.xml` are included at the web root.